GayathriGudapati/GayathriGudapati/README.md

 ## Hi there 👋 I'm Bala Gayathri Gudapati ,Welcome to my git profile 😊.
-I'm a Computer science undergraduate seeking new job roles to gain more experience and stay up-to-date on the latest technological advancement.
+I'm a Computer science graduate seeking new job roles to gain more experience and stay up-to-date on the latest technological advancement.

 -->I have been a AWS trainee ✨ {Certified Cloud Practitioner}.